ghorvai/sdmx-workshop/README.md

 2. **Free Access**: Anaconda is now only free for individuals and small organizations, making VS Code a more accessible option.
 3. **Integrated Development**: VS Code integrates well with Git and other tools, providing a comprehensive development environment.

-## Steps to Set Up Your Coding Environment
+## Steps to Set Up Your Environment
-This is of course just a recommendation, we don't want anyone to feel pressured to change their trust configuration.
-But if you want to replicate what you'll see in **Module 2**, here's how to do it.

 ### 1. Install Python, Git, and Visual Studio Code
 - **Python**: Download and install the latest version from the [official Python website](https://www.python.org/downloads/).